pguillebert/cauchy/README.md

 ...
 And more to come.

-You can extend Cauchy with jobs written in pure clojure (using a dynamic plugin system).
-You can also run good old NRPE checks in a shell environment.
+In addition, you can extend **Cauchy** with jobs written in pure clojure (using a dynamic plugin system).

+Soon, You'll be able to run good old NRPE checks in a shell environment (Todo)

 ## Job types